ahaim5357/reproduced-research-projects/README.md

     // A list of links associated with the project "links": {
-        // Keys can either point to strings or lists "paper": "xxx",
+        // Keys can either point to strings/objects or lists of strings/objects "paper": "xxx",
         "data": [
             "xxx"
         ],
+        "materials": [
+            {
+                // Link to key resource
-        "materials": "xxx",
+                "value": "xxx",

+                // A value [-1, 3] representing the accessibility of the key resource
+                // 3 Public to access and use (Default)
+                // 2 Public to view but not use
+                // 1 Private but can be requested from authors
+                // 0 Cannot obtain access
+                //-1 Unconfirmed accessibility
+                "accessibility": int
+            }
+        ],
         "preregistration": "xxx"
     }
 }